Follow us on networks

 • The short protocol.

-• The natural cycle or a modified natural cycle seems to be a suitable strategy.
+• The natural cycle or a modified natural cycle seems to be an appropriate strategy.

-• Or molecular biology tools (mutations, single nucleotide polymorphisms (SNPs)) have also been considered to help treat this group of patients.
+• Or molecular biology tools (mutations, single nucleotide polymorphisms (SNP)) have also been considered to help the treatment of this group of patients.

 Can ovarian reserve be improved?

-It could be said that what can be done is not to spend this ovarian reserve faster than normal.
+It could be said that what can be done is not to use up this ovarian reserve faster than normal.
 For this, there is scientific evidence that supports this option.

-There are some factors that worsen the ovarian reserve, so avoiding them can help maintain the ovarian reserve.
+There are some factors that worsen ovarian reserve, so avoiding them can help maintain ovarian reserve.

 Smoking

-Several studies have shown how smoking in women appears to significantly reduce their ovarian reserve and lead to a poor response to ovarian stimulation at a younger age.
+Several studies have shown how smoking in women appears to significantly reduce their ovarian reserve and lead to a poor response to ovarian stimulation at an earlier age.

 Obesity

-The figures of AMH were lower in obese women compared with normal weight women of late reproductive age.
+The figures of AMH were lower in obese women compared to women of late reproductive age of normal weight.

-These data suggest that the lower levels of antimüllerian hormone in obese women of late reproductive age are the result of physiological processes other than decreased ovarian reserve itself.
+These data suggest that the lower levels of Anti-Müllerian hormone in obese women of late reproductive age are the result of physiological processes other than the decrease in ovarian reserve itself.

 Doubts regarding ovarian reserve and fertility

-And finally, there is a question as to whether the woman subjected to successive ovarian stimulations could accelerate the loss of her ovarian reserve.
-Common sense might lead us to think so, but studies are not conclusive in this regard.
+And finally, there is the question of whether a woman subjected to successive ovarian stimulation could accelerate the loss of her ovarian reserve.
+Common sense might lead us to think so, but the studies are not conclusive in this regard.

-In the same way, it is surprising how women who have been taking contraceptives for several years do not have an ovarian reserve that lasts longer.
+Likewise, it is surprising how women who have been taking contraceptives for several years do not have an ovarian reserve that lasts longer over time.
 Despite the lack of ovarian activity while taking oral contraceptives, the loss of ovarian reserve seems to respond to other types of stimuli.

-Or check how the time of menarche does not seem to condition the duration of the ovarian reserve.
+Or check how the moment of menarche does not seem to determine the duration of the ovarian reserve either.

 It does seem that studies show that there is a genetic bias.
-Women, daughters of mothers with early menopause, tend to follow in the footsteps of their mothers and have early menopause.
+Women, daughters of mothers with early menopauses, tend to follow in their mothers' footsteps and have early menopauses.

 References: